 June 18th: Shopping Carnival

 Every year we celebrate our own birthdays, and so does JD.com.
 Why do you ask?
 And the answer in China is, why not?
-During this day JD.com launches a series of large-scale promotional activities to thank their consumers for their supporting.
+During this day JD.com launches a series of large-scale promotional activities to thank it’s consumers for their support.
 And it is a huge success.
 JD.com’s 6.18 Shopping Carnival and Tmall’s Double 11 are the biggest ecommerce celebrations of the year in China.
 In 2018, JD.com reached sales of 159.2 billion on the day.
 From a marketing perspective, comprehensive campaigns that include free shipping, promotion codes and big discounts to promote your products are recommended.
 However, if you want to participate in the 6.18 madness – and we think you should – be sure to realise it takes more than just throwing up a promotion on different ecommerce platforms, a good campaign idea might just be the key to winning the ever-increasing competition.

 August 7th: Qi Xi

 Traditional Chinese Valentine’s Day aka “Qixi” (七夕) falls on Aug 7th this year and is another big day that brands should not missed out on.
 Gifting is engrained in Chinese culture and there are never enough occasions to buy each other gifts.
 So, whether you have the budget to make a special handbag for the Chinese market like Dior did last year with their “DiorAmour” handbag, or whether you keep it small with a personalized Valentine’s Day card in a Mini Program like New Look did last year.
 Everything goes, as Alibaba also indicates, the number of people searching for flowers, roses, and chocolates on online shopping websites increases dramatically around Qixi.
 So be sure to join in!